FAQs

 Where can I find your books?

 I will keep you posted!
-Right now I’m pitching a rom-com EVERY SUMMER HAS A STORY to literary agents.
+Right now I’m pitching to literary agents.

 What are some books about writing that have helped you?